jasonsrogers/docker-course-notes/Section-5/Section 5: building multi-container applications with Docker.md

 Note: if on windows wsl2 , you need to create your files in the linux file system

 We also want to improve the the image build by adding .dockerignore

+## Room for improvement

+- Long commands that you have to re input every time you start
+- dev only setup (not optimized for prod)